-Yes, in addition to weekday nutrition appointments, we also offer evening and Saturday appointments, either in person at the office, or by phone or internet.
+Yes, in addition to weekday nutrition appointments, we also offer evening and Saturday appointments, either in person at the office, or by phone or telehealth.
 Appointment times vary by practitioner.
-We also offer a metabolism clinic on Saturday mornings where you can get your resting metabolic rate tested, or have a body composition test performed.
-Please contact us for further information.

 Do you communicate with other healthcare practitioners I am currently working with to coordinate care?